UXSoc/uxsoc-apps-cms/src/pages/index.md

     positions:
       - description: "**The Workshops Master**\n\n_Are you a great communicator?
 Do you have the passion and creativity in organizing seminars or workshops?
 Then this role is for you!_\n\n\U0001F389 The AVP for Special Events is **in charge of managing events and initiatives that involves other departments**.
 These events include workshops, seminars, and trainings of each department.\n\n**Specific Tasks:**\n\n* Documenting, summarizing and analyzing workshops, seminars, and trainings evaluation\n* Creating a calendar (with appropriate dates and times) of the workshops, seminars, and trainings of each department\n* Planning the logistics of all workshops, seminars, and training sessions\n* Communicating with the other departments regarding the schedules of the minor events\n* Gathering the details of publication materials\n* Scheduling the release of publication materials"
         title: AVP for Special Events
+      - description: >-
+          * Oversee all of the members’ tasks and make sure each one is on track with all their responsibilities

+          * Will work closely with the AVP and give weekly updates on the members and event progress

+          * Communicate with other departments
+        title: Flagship Officer - Project Manager
+      - description: >-
+          * In-charge of ideation and content creation with regards to program planning and flow

+          * To create programs and activities that are best suited for an online platform

+          * Must be a creative thinker that can implement fresh and new ideas for the programs for each event

+          * Create spiels of the hosts

+          * Must be flexible and can easily revise any program changes
+        title: Flagship Officer - Programs Associate
+      - description: >-
+          * In Charge of Handling the Online Platform Needed to Hold the Workshop (ex.
+Zoom)

+          * Prepare Other Materials Needed For the Workshop (ex.
+Videos or powerpoints)

+          * Must be prepared for potential risks regarding online platforms

+          * In charge of Creating Sign-ups and post evals for these Workshops and keeping track of registrations
+        title: Flagship Officer - Logistics Associate
+      - description: |-
+          * In-charge of looking for speakers and hosts for the events
+          * Create email templates/letters to be sent out to potential clients
+          * Is the communication bridge between the client and the organization
+          * Create write-ups about the speakers
+        title: Flagship Officer - Externals Manager
+      - description: >-
+          * In charge of facilitating the tasks needed to be accomplished to Programs and Logistics Officers (scheduling meetings for event planning and post-event processing, and monitoring and documenting project progress)

+          * In charge of Communicating with other departments on what they need

+          * In charge of Preparing for Potential Risks
+        title: Special Events - Project Manager
+      - description: >-
+          * In charge of handling the Program Flow of each Workshop

+          * In charge of Creating Icebreakers

+          * Help In Creating the Module and Suggesting Content For These Workshops

+          * In Charge of Monitoring the chat and handling the Q&A (ex.
+Creating a Poll for most voted questions)
+        title: Special Events - Programs Associate
+      - description: >-
+          * In Charge of Handling the Online Platform Needed to Hold the Workshop

+          * Prepare Other Materials Needed For the Workshop (ex.
+Videos or powerpoints)

+          * Must be prepared for potential risks regarding online platforms

+          * In charge of Creating Sign-ups and post evals for these Workshops and keeping track of registrations
+        title: Special Events - Logistics Associate
+      - description: >-
+          * Is the communication bridge between the client and the organization

+          * Create email templates/In-charge of looking for speakers and hosts for the events

+          * Create make write-ups about the speakers

+          * In charge of sending emails for possible speakers (if there are any)
+        title: Special Events - Externals Manager
+      - description: >-
+          **UX Crawl '21** is a one-time virtual tour and seminar with Manila's top design and tech companies.

+          **Positions:**

+          **1. Programs Core**

+          * Ideation and content creation with regards to program planning, flow, and activities that are best suited for an online platform

+          **2. Logistics Core**

+          * Handling the online platform, music, event, sign-ups and evaluations

+          **3. Externals Core**

+          * Create email templates and In-charge of looking for speakers and hosts for the events
+        title: Flagship Events Pool - UX Crawl '21
+      - description: >-
+          **UX & Chill ‘21** is a 3-day event that consists of talks and workshops with the theme of _Stepping up your Design Career_.

+          **Positions:**

+          **1. Programs Core**

+          * Ideation and content creation with regards to program planning, flow, and activities that are best suited for an online platform

+          **2. Logistics Core**

+          * Handling the online platform, music, event, sign-ups and evaluations

+          **3. Externals Core**

+          * Create email templates and In-charge of looking for speakers and hosts for the events
+        title: Flagship Events Pool - UX & Chill ‘21
     title: "\U0001F389 Events"
   - description: >-
       We, in the Externals department, are the faces of UXSoc who interact with